Frequently Asked Questions

 No. Members cannot be dropped from the membership due to their medical Needs.
 Neither your membership nor your monthly share is affected by the amount of medical expenses you or any of your family members may have.

 No prospective member is turned away for having Pre-Existing Medical Conditions, and Sedera does provide a path to sharing medical expenses associated with a Pre-Existing Medical Condition.
-The Sedera Community, however, does have a look-back period of 36 months that applies to all Pre-Existing Medical Conditions for Sedera applicants.
+The Sedera Community does have a look-back period of 36 months that applies to all Pre-Existing Medical Conditions for Sedera applicants.
 A Pre-Existing Medical Condition is any medical condition that existed prior to membership (diagnosed, suspected, or producing observable signs or symptoms).
-Needs that result from Pre-Existing Medical Conditions are subject to sharing limitations unless 36 months immediately prior to membership effective date has passed without any signs or symptoms of the condition, without any treatment needed, without any medication prescribed or taken, and without any suspicion by the patient or doctors that the condition is resurfacing.
+Needs that result from Pre-Existing Medical Conditions are subject to sharing limitations unless 36 months immediately prior to the membership effective date has passed without any signs or symptoms of the condition, without any treatment needed, without any medication prescribed or taken, and without any suspicion by the patient or doctors that the condition is resurfacing.
 This applies whether or not the cause of the symptoms is unknown or misdiagnosed.
-Pre-Existing Medical Conditions will become eligible for sharing based on the Member’s tenure with Sedera, as indicated by the applicable Guidelines.
+Pre-Existing Medical Conditions will become eligible for sharing based on the Member’s tenure with Sedera, as indicated by the applicable Membership Guidelines.

 Members are responsible for the costs of routine and preventative care costs other than the larger, high-cost routine diagnostic procedures of screening colonoscopy, screening mammogram, childhood immunizations to age 18, and annual flu vaccines subject to the applicable Membership Guidelines for age, membership period and/or monetary limits for certain preventative care.
 Many Sedera Members choose to also become members of Direct Primary Care (DPC) practices for routine healthcare.
 To find a DPC, visit our DPC Finder.